CUAI/Non-Homophily-Benchmarks/README.md

 1. Create and activate a new conda environment using python=3.8 (i.e. `conda create --name non-hom python=3.8`)
 2. Activate your conda environment
 3. Check CUDA version using `nvidia-smi`
-4. In the root directory of this repository, run `bash install.sh cu110`, replacing cu110 with your CUDA version (i.e. UDA 11 -> cu110, CUDA 10.2 -> cu102, CUDA 10.1 -> cu101).
+4. In the root directory of this repository, run `bash install.sh cu110`, replacing cu110 with your CUDA version (i.e. CUDA 11 -> cu110, CUDA 10.2 -> cu102, CUDA 10.1 -> cu101).
 We tested on Ubuntu 18.04, CUDA 11.0.

 ## Running experiments

 1. Make sure a results folder exists in the root directory.
 2. Our experiments are in the `experiments/` directory.
 There are bash scripts for running methods on single and multiple datasets.
-Please note that the experiments must be run from the root directory, e.g. (`bash experiments/mixhop_exp.sh snap-patents`)
+Please note that the experiments must be run from the root directory, e.g. `bash experiments/mixhop_exp.sh snap-patents`.
+Some datasets require specifying a second `sub_dataset` argument e.g. `bash experiments/mixhop_exp.sh twitch-e DE`.